jdbugs/eeg-resonite-bridge/README.md

 # eeg-resonite-bridge
-Bridge for sending EEG Date to Resonite over OSC
+Bridge for sending EEG Data to Resonite over OSC